Apple maintains prices on new iPhones despite inflation - NewsBreak

 Apple maintains prices on new iPhones despite inflation

-CUPERTINO, Calif. — (AP) — Apple’s latest line-up of iPhones will boast better cameras, faster processors, and a longer lasting battery — all at the same prices as last year’s models, despite inflationary pressure that has driven up the cost of many other everyday items.
+CUPERTINO, Calif.
+(AP) — Apple's latest line-up of iPhones will boast better cameras, faster processors, and a longer lasting battery at the same prices as last year’s model, despite the inflationary pressure that has driven up the cost of many other everyday items.

 Among the latest improvements is a 48-megapixel camera in the Pro and Pro Max models that the company said will produce especially crisp pictures.
 The iPhone 13 versions of the Pro and Pro Max have 12-megapixel cameras.
 This year’s high-end models will also have always-on displays that stay lit even when the device is locked, a feature that has long been available on many smartphones powered by Google’s Android software.

-Beginning in November, all the iPhone 14 models will be able to send SOS messages via a new satellite feature — a safety measure intended to let users request help when in remote areas without a wireless connection.
+Beginning in November, the iPhone 14 Pro and Pro Max will be able to send SOS messages via a new satellite feature — a safety measure intended to let users request help when in remote areas without a wireless connection.

 With inflation still hovering at its highest level in 40 years, consumers have curbed their spending on many discretionary items.
 That's likely contributing to a recent decline in smartphone sales, although the iPhone has fared far better than competing Android devices .